cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ## What is Terraform?

-Terraform is a command-line utility that processes infrastructure configurations in ["HashiCorp's Configuration Langauge" ("HCL")](https://en.wikipedia.org/wiki/HCL) to orchestrate infrastructure provisioning.
+Terraform is a command-line utility that processes infrastructure configurations in ["HashiCorp's Configuration Language" ("HCL")](https://en.wikipedia.org/wiki/HCL) to orchestrate infrastructure provisioning.
 Its chief role is to delineate and structure infrastructure definitions.

-Terraform's HCL started strictly as a configuration language, not a markup or programming language, although has evolved considerably over the years.
+Terraform's HCL started strictly as a configuration language, not a markup or programming language, although it has evolved considerably over the years.
 HCL is backward compatible with JSON, although it's not a strict superset of JSON.
 HCL is more human-friendly and readable, while JSON is often used for machine-generated configurations.
 This means you can write Terraform configurations in HCL or JSON, and Terraform will understand them.
 This feature is particularly useful for generating configurations programmatically or interoperation with systems that already use JSON.

 ## How has Terraform HCL Evolved?